codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/cron-triggers.md

 ## Manage Cron triggers with Codefresh CLI

-You can also create Cron triggers for pipelines via the [Codefresh CLI](https://cli.codefresh.io/){:target="\_blank"}.
+You can also create and manage Cron triggers for pipelines via the [Codefresh CLI](https://cli.codefresh.io/){:target="\_blank"}.

 You first create the Cron trigger and then set up a

 ### Create Cron trigger event via CLI

-Create a new `cron` trigger through a Cron expression and message.
+Create a new `cron` trigger by defining a Cron expression and message.
 To learn about supported `cron` expression formats and aliases, visit [this page](https://github.com/codefresh-io/cronus/blob/master/docs/expression.md){:target="\_blank"}.
 The text message is passed to linked pipelines, whenever the specified `cron` timer is triggered.